freeCodeCamp/freeCodeCamp/guide/english/javascript/typeof/index.md

 console.log(typeof (x * y)); // number
 ```

-When checking for a number, it is not sufficient to check the output of `typeof` for a number, since `NaN` also
+When checking for a number, it's not sufficient to check the output of `typeof` for a number, since `NaN` also
 passes this test.
 This function check for numbers, and also doesn't allow the `NaN` value to pass.
 ```javascript